 Ramadan is the ninth and holiest month of the Islamic — or Hijri — calendar.
 It is also believed to be the month the Quran was revealed to the Prophet Mohammed.

-Muslims fast from sunrise to sunset every day of the month, which is typically either 29 and 30 days.
+Muslims fast from sunrise to sunset every day of the month, which is typically 29 or 30 days.

-The exact date is only confirmed a night or two before the holy month begins because the Islamic, or hijri, calendar is based on moon cycles.
+The exact date of Ramadan can only be determined a night or two before the holy month begins because the Hijri calendar is based on moon cycles.

-Each hijri month can either be 29 or 30 days long, which will affect when Ramadan falls.
+Each Hijri month can either be 29 or 30 days long, which affects when Ramadan falls.

-The moon-sighting committee — a group of astronomers, court officials and advisers from the country's Islamic authority — typically convenes after maghrib, or sunset, prayers on the 29th day of Sha’ban to look for the new crescent moon.
+The moon-sighting committee — a group of astronomers, court officials and advisers from the country's Islamic authority — typically convenes after maghrib, or sunset, prayers on the 29th day of Sha’ban, the Islamic month before Ramadan, to look for the new crescent moon.
 If they spot it, Ramadan begins the following day.
-If not, Sha'ban will last 30 days and Ramadan will begin thereafter.
+If not, Sha'ban will last 30 days and Ramadan will begin after.

 The process is repeated again to mark the end of the holy month and the first day of Shawwal, the 10th month.
 Searching for the new crescent can be difficult, because it is usually faint and is only seen for about 20 minutes.
 The committee relies on telescopes to find the crescent moon, then confirm it with the naked eye.

 Last year, the moon-sighting committee met remotely, due to Covid-19.